 The cost depends on your financial complexity and whether both spouses agree on the terms.
 A straightforward postnuptial agreement in Los Angeles typically ranges from $1,500 to $3,500 per party when both spouses have their own attorneys.
 More complex agreements, involving business valuations, real estate, or significant spousal support provisions can range from $5,000 to $15,000 or more.
 Moradi Neufer offers a free initial consultation at our Century City, Los Angeles, office so you can understand the scope and cost before committing.
 Call (310) 692-8510.

-California law does not require independent counsel for all postnuptial agreements but it is strongly recommended, and it is required for enforceable spousal support waivers.
-Because married spouses owe each other a fiduciary duty, a court will look very sceptically at an agreement where only one spouse had legal representation.
-If the unrepresented spouse later challenges the agreement, their lack of counsel makes it much easier to argue they didn’t understand the terms or were pressured.
-At Moradi Neufer, we can represent one spouse and refer the other to qualified independent counsel in Los Angeles.
+California law does not require independent counsel for all postnuptial agreements, but it is strongly recommended, and it is required for enforceable spousal support waivers.
+Because married spouses owe each other a fiduciary duty, a court will look very skeptically at an agreement where only one spouse had legal representation.
+If the unrepresented spouse later challenges the agreement, their lack of counsel makes it much easier to argue they did not understand the terms or were pressured.
+At Moradi Neufer, we mandate independent counsel representation for our clients and refer the other spouse to qualified independent counsel in Los Angeles to help prevent future invalidation of the agreement.

 Yes, but with important caveats.
 A spousal support waiver in a California postnuptial agreement is one of the hardest provisions to enforce.
 Under California law, such a waiver is only valid if (1) the waiving spouse was represented by independent legal counsel at the time of signing, and (2) the waiver is not unconscionable at the time of enforcement, meaning it cannot leave the waiving spouse requiring public assistance.
 Courts can strike a spousal support waiver that seemed fair at signing but becomes grossly inequitable years later.

 Yes.
-This is called transmutation, and it is authorised under California Family Code §852.
+This is called transmutation, and it is authorized under California Family Code §852.
 Through a postnuptial agreement, spouses can agree to convert community property (assets acquired during marriage that would otherwise be split 50/50) into the separate property of one spouse, or vice versa.
 Transmutation must be explicit, in writing, and signed by the spouse whose interest is being affected, making proper legal drafting critical.
+Moradi Neufer routinely handles transmutation specifically to partition undisclosed business debt from innocent spouses.

 A basic postnuptial agreement can be completed in two to four weeks from your first consultation, assuming both spouses cooperate and financial disclosures are relatively straightforward.
 More complex agreements can take two to three months.
-Unlike prenuptial agreements (which have a mandatory 7-day waiting period under Family Code §1615), postnuptial agreements have no statutory waiting period in California, though most reputable LA attorneys still recommend a review period to demonstrate voluntary signing.
+Unlike prenuptial agreements (which have a mandatory 7-day waiting period under Family Code §1615), postnuptial agreements have no statutory waiting period in California, though Moradi Neufer attorneys enforce strict cooling-off and review periods to demonstrate voluntary signing and help prevent duress claims.

 A postnuptial agreement requires the voluntary consent of both spouses.
 If your spouse refuses to sign, you cannot force them.
 California courts would never enforce an agreement signed under duress or coercion.
 If your spouse is reluctant, the most productive path is typically open communication and sometimes bringing in a neutral mediator.
 Moradi Neufer offers confidential consultations at our Los Angeles office to help you understand your options.